Trump suggests postponing Tokyo Olympics for one year | The Japan Times

 Trump had initially been optimistic about Tokyo hosting the Olympics as planned even as Japan was seeing infection cases on the rise, saying in late February that he hoped the situation would be “fine.”

-But the global spread of the epidemic has showed no signs of abating, including in the United States, leading countries around the world to restrict travelers from hard-hit areas and keep many members of the public at home.
+But the global spread of the epidemic has showed no signs of abating, leading countries around the world to restrict travelers from hard-hit areas and asking many members of the public to stay home.

 The Tokyo Olympics are scheduled to run from July 24 through Aug.
 9.

-Meanwhile, International Olympic Committee chief Thomas Bach said Thursday that Olympic organizers are committed to the “success” of the Games, despite “difficult circumstances.”
-He made the remarks following a ceremony to light the flame for the Tokyo Olympics in ancient Olympia, Greece.
+Meanwhile, International Olympic Committee chief Thomas Bach said Thursday that Olympic organizers are committed to the “success” of the games, despite “difficult circumstances.”
+He made the remarks following a ceremony to light the Olympic flame in ancient Olympia, Greece.